-No matter what level of theft charge you are facing, David McKenzie can build a strong defense for you and help you move past these charges.
-To schedule a free case evaluation today, call our office at 610-680-7842.
+No matter what class of theft charge you are facing, David McKenzie can build a defense and help you move past these charges.

 The Penalties for a Theft Conviction in Pennsylvania

 The possible penalties for a theft conviction in Pennsylvania can vary significantly.
-They depend on a couple of factors; namely, the value of the property you are charged with stealing and the nature of the crime itself are the two primary factors.
+They depend on a couple of factors.
+The value of the property you are charged with stealing and the nature of the crime itself are the two primary factors.

-On the minor end of the spectrum, a third-degree misdemeanor conviction for stealing $50 or less usually results in one year in jail and a fine of up to $2,000.
+On the minor end of the spectrum, a third-degree misdemeanor conviction for stealing $50 or less may result in one year in jail and a fine of up to $2,000.
 For third-degree felony theft, you could face up to seven years in jail, even if it is your first offense.